 What Are the Requirements to Be Granted Pre-Filing Diversion?

 Often the most important factor to getting a pre-filing diversion is admitting responsibility to the crime charged.
 You will have to admit the crime alleged to the satisfaction of both the prosecutor and judge.
 Pre-filing diversion is mostly offered to first-time offenders who are nonviolent.
+Some requirements that you will need to meet to be eligible for pre-filing diversion include:- No felony convictions in the last five years,

 - No convictions for offenses that would not qualify for pre-filing diversion in the last five years,